On an Erd\H{o}s-Szekeres Game: Introduction

-In 1983, Harary, Sagan, and West \cite{HSW83} studied a game based on Theorem \ref{T:ES} with rules as follows: Consider the set of integers $\left\{1,2,\dots, ab+1\right\}$.
-Two players take turns selecting numbers from this set until either an increasing subsequence of length $a+1$ or a decreasing subsequence of length $b+1$ is formed.
-In the achievement version of the game, the first player to complete such a subsequence wins.
-In the avoidance version of the game, the first player to complete such a subsequence loses.
-Their analysis is computer-aided, and is limited by the computer memory available at the time.
+In 1983, Harary, Sagan, and West \cite{HSW83} studied a game based on Theorem \ref{T:ES} with rules as follows: Consider the set of integers $\left\{1,2,\dots, (a-1)(b-1)+1\right\}$.
+Two players take turns selecting numbers from this set until either an increasing subsequence of length $a$ or a decreasing subsequence of length $b$ is formed.
+In normal play, the first player to complete such a subsequence wins.
+In the mis\`{e}re version of the game, the first player to complete such a subsequence loses.
+The analysis in \cite{HSW83} is computer-aided, and is limited by the computer memory available at the time.
 In particular, each state of the game can be labeled as winning or losing for player 1 based on an analysis of subsequent possible moves.
-They determined the winning player for games where $ab+1 \leq 15$, and since the tree of game states grows exponentially in $a$ and $b$, they predicted that it is prohibitive to push computer analysis much further.
-While they determined the winner of the game for particular small values of $a$ and $b$, they were unable to find a general winning strategy.
+They determined the winning player for games where $(a-1)(b-1)+1 \leq 15$, and since the tree of game states grows exponentially in $a$ and $b$, they predicted that it is prohibitive to push computer analysis much further.

 In 2009, Albert et. al. \cite{AAAHHMS09} considered the game of Harary, Sagan, and West as well as a number of generalizations.
 In particular, they also considered the play of the game on $\mathbb{Q}$ rather than on a finite set.
-In this latter setting they determined that the winner of the achievement game on $\mathbb{Q}$ with parameters $a$ and $b$ is the same as the winner of the avoidance game with parameters $a-1$ and $b-1$ (Proposition 7 of \cite{AAAHHMS09}).
-They also determined the winner of the achievement game for $a \geq b$ and $b \leq 5$ (Theorem 9 of \cite{AAAHHMS09}).
+In this latter setting they determined that the winner of the game on $\mathbb{Q}$ with parameters $a$ and $b$ is the same as the winner of the mis\`{e}re game with parameters $a-1$ and $b-1$ (Proposition 7 of \cite{AAAHHMS09}).
+They also determined the winner of the game for $a \geq b$ and $b \leq 5$ (Theorem 9 of \cite{AAAHHMS09}).
 The cases where $b=2$ and $b=3$ are simple, but they gave an explicit strategy for a first player win in the cases where $b=4$ and $b=5$.
 In addition, for arbitrarily large $b$, they determine that the game where $a=b$ is a first player win for $b \geq 4$.